 Letter from the Executive Director

-2018 has been a milestone year in Resilient Shore’s quest to increase awareness of flood risk and the need to prepare San Rafael for rising seas.
+2018 was a milestone year in Resilient Shore’s quest to increase awareness of flood risk and the need to prepare San Rafael for rising seas.
 Our city made progress on resiliency projects in China Camp, Tiscornia Marsh, and McInnis bay lands.
 This builds on landmark projects including the Aramburu Island Restoration, the 2014 white paper prepared by Paul Jensen (San Rafael’s Community Development Director), and the 2017 Bay Wave Vulnerability Assessment prepared under Chris Choo’s leadership for Marin County.

 The Bionic Team’s Resilient by Design Challenge’s Elevate San Rafael project brought our community together.
 We now have a better understanding of existing and future climate challenges and are starting to consider how to respond.
 The research and exhibits show the impacts of flooding and rising tides and their effect on the heart of our city over time.
 Bionic’s design ideas are certainly thought provoking and provide an excellent starting point for creating a Shore Plan.